antoniokov/replay/_posts/2017-02-23-interactive-standings.md

 ### Replay Table

 So I wrote a ~~javascript framework~~ script that transforms season results into interactive standings.
 Check it out, click replay:
-<div class="replayTable"
+<div class="replayTable" id="replay-english-premier-league"
-    data-csv="{{site.url}}/assets/data/football/2015-2016/english-premier-league.csv"
-    data-input-type="listOfMatches"
-    data-item-name="Team"
-    data-use-rounds-numbers="true"
-    data-table-name="english-premier-league">
+     data-source="{{ site.url }}/assets/data/football/2016-207/english-premier-league.json"
+     data-format="football-data.org"
+     data-visualizer="sparklines">
 </div>

-Play around, drill down to round and team levels.
+Play around, drill down to item level.
 Oh yeah.
-All the data right inside a plain old standings table.

 But what about reusability?
-No problemo, just replace the input file for [any other football league](https://replaytable.com/examples/football/2015-2016/).
+No problemo, just replace the input file for [any other football league](https://replaytable.com#football).
 Not into football?
-Okay, here are Replay Tables for [Formula One](https://replaytable.com/examples/formula-one/2016/) and [NBA](https://replaytable.com/examples/basketball/2015-2016/).
+Okay, here are Replay Tables for [Formula One](https://replaytable.com#formula-one) and [NBA](https://replaytable.com#basketball).

 ### Quick start